Roberto Pannunzi: Moving to Colombia

-At the height of his criminal career he was trading 1,500 to 2,000 kilograms of cocaine a month.
+At the height of his criminal career, he was trading 1,500 to 2,000 kilograms of cocaine a month.
 On a tapped phone, he was overheard boasting of the ease and confidence with which he handled his Colombian suppliers.
 To reinforce the bonds with his Colombian suppliers, Pannunzi arranged his son Alessandro Pannunzi's marriage with a notorious family from the Medellín Cartel.

 First arrest, in Colombia

-He was first arrested on January 28, 1994, in Medellin, Colombia, while attending the funeral of a Colombian friend.
+He was first arrested on January 28, 1994, in Medellín, Colombia, while attending the funeral of a Colombian friend.
 He had tried to bribe the policeman who arrested him offering one million US dollars.
-When he was visited in prison by an Italian police officer he boasted about the huge investments in property and precious stones in Canada, Australia, Medellin and Rome.
+When he was visited in prison by an Italian police officer he boasted about the huge investments in property and precious stones in Canada, Australia, Medellín and Rome.
 He had unrestricted use of a cellular phone throughout the year he spent in prison in Colombia before his extradition to Italy, and hence was able to continue his business.

 Pannunzi was extradited to Italy in December 1994, but managed to escape in 1998 taking advantage of a temporary medical release.
 The next day he was on the run.
 He became a fugitive based in Colombia.
 In 1999, he was included in the list of most wanted fugitives in Italy.

 Second arrest, in Spain

-He was arrested again on April 5, 2004, in Madrid, Spain, together with his son Alessandro Pannunzi and his right-hand man and son-in-law Francesco Antonio Bumbaca, married with his daughter Simona.
+He was arrested again on 5 April 2004, in Madrid, Spain, together with his son Alessandro Pannunzi and his right-hand man and son-in-law Francesco Antonio Bumbaca, married with his daughter Simona.
 The arrests completed an investigation, known as Operation Igres, that resulted in a total of 42 arrests in three countries.
-In 2001 and 2002 the organization arranged shipments of over eight tons of cocaine from Colombia to be distributed to Italian crime groups in Europe.
+In 2001 and 2002, the organization arranged shipments of over eight tons of cocaine from Colombia to be distributed to Italian crime groups in Europe.
 The extended network operated in Colombia, Peru, Venezuela, Portugal, Spain, Greece, South Africa, Switzerland, and the Netherlands.
 "Every important criminal figure went to him," according to Diego Trotta, a member of an elite police squad that captured Pannunzi.
 Pannunzi was working with the 'Ndrangheta from the town of Platì, notably Paolo Sergi and Pasquale Marando, and Salvatore Miceli, a Sicilian Mafia boss based in Venezuela with links to Giuseppe Guttadauro from the Mafia family from Brancaccio in Palermo.

 In 2010, he managed to escape from a private hospital in Rome, where he was being treated for heart disease.